soundpress/RulesOfNYC/docs/c27/index.rst

 Prevailing Wage and/or Supplement.
 “Prevailing Wage and Supplement” or “Prevailing Wage” or “Prevailing Supplement” mean Prevailing Wages and/or Supplements as defined in labor law articles eight and nine; real property tax law § 421-a(8), (16)(h) or (17)(g); and New York City Administrative Code §§ 6-109(a) and 19-142.

-Worker Notice Poster.
-“Worker Notice Poster” means a notice in the form provided on the comptroller’s website detailing the Prevailing Wages and Supplements due for Covered Work performed on a particular project, contract or building.
+Worker Notice.
+“Worker Notice” means a notice in the form provided on the comptroller’s website detailing the Prevailing Wages and Supplements due for Covered Work performed on a particular project, contract or building and informing workers of their right to contact the comptroller about Prevailing Wages and Supplements.